EvertonTomalok/temporal-poc/README.md

 #### No Retry Policy

-If a node doesn't need retries, pass `nil`:
+If a node doesn't need retries, pass `nil` as the `retryPolicy` parameter:

 ```go
 func init() {